Why latency is still important in networking

 Since then, networks, software, and endpoints have all got much, much faster.
 The number of network users has ballooned, and the types of traffic we see on the Internet has changed dramatically.

 Traffic has gone up, as you would expect, but in particular there has been an explosion in the kinds of traffic that are highly susceptible to latency.
 The first of these is voice communications, particularly via cloud-based services.

 Whereas early voice communications were carried on separate networks to data, today the two types of traffic share network infrastructures.
-Voice over IP means phone calls are just another form of data, albeit one that has to be delivered with very low latency.
+Voice over IP (VoIP) means phone calls are just another form of data, albeit one that has to be delivered with very low latency.

 Not all cloud traffic is sensitive to latency.
-But as more and more mission-critical applications migrate to the cloud, there is a growing need to make sure traffic does not get delayed in transit—particularly if your cloud provider is based at a remote location.
+But as more and more mission-critical applications migrate to the cloud, there is a growing need to make sure traffic does not get delayed in transit — particularly if your cloud provider is based at a remote location.

-The upshot is that even if you’re not hearing much talk about latency, you should be paying plenty of attention to it when you speak to your network provider.
+That means even if you’re not hearing much talk about latency, you should be paying plenty of attention to it when you speak to your network provider.

 Bear in mind that it can be hard for some operators to provide the kind of latency you need in today’s fast-reacting, video-heavy digital world.
-Telcos that do not own or have the ability to best route their own networks, for example, can find it hard to guarantee low-latency.
+Telcos that do not own or have the ability to best route their own networks, for example, can find it difficult to guarantee low-latency.

-Similarly, for traffic that is coming from or going overseas, which may include a large portion of your applications or production workload, you ideally need a direct link to major global interconnectors such as the Australia Singapore Cable.
+Similarly, for traffic that is coming from or going overseas, which may include a large portion of your applications or production workload, you ideally need a direct link to major global inter-connectors, such as the Australia Singapore Cable.

 Taking the time to seek out a great low-latency network can be the difference between productive employees and a positive customer experience, or unproductivity and frustration.
 It's your call.